oldoldman/f2fs-design/README.md

         <li>blue arrow is the data flow of segment switching</li>
         <li>orange arrow is the data flow of dirty segment update</li>
       </ul>
-      <li>DirtySegBitmaps is consist of 8 bitmaps</li>
+      <li>DirtySegBitmaps is consist of 8 bitmaps, all are indexed by segment No</li>
       <ul>
-        <li>the DIRTY bitmap, is the union of the following 6 sub dirty bitmaps, any 2 sub dirty bitmaps have no intersection</li>
+        <li>the DIRTY bitmap, is the union of the following 6 sub-DIRTY bitmaps, any 2 sub-DIRTY bitmaps have no intersection</li>
         <ul>
           <li>hot data dirty bitmap</li>
           <li>warm data dirty bitmap</li>